-IT'S NOT TOO LATE TO MAKE YOURSELF HEARD!!
+IT'S NOT TOO LATE TO MAKE YOUR VOICE HEARD

 Stop Press: We heard today that this application will NOT be determined on Nov 5th.
 So yet more delays.
 Once we have a new date we will post it here.

 Decision day approaching: It appears increasingly likely that the application will be determined at County Hall on November 5th at 6pm.
 This date will be confirmed by about Oct 24th - We will let you know then.
 Hopefully no more delays!!

 Decision Day is looming: After a meeting with Northumberland County Council planning office yesterday we can confirm the target date for deciding this application is July 2nd.
 The number of objection letters is up again to 554 so thankyou!
 It would be fantastic if we could get to 600 - there is still time...

 UK Coal financial situation: As you may have seen reported in national and local press, UK Coal is perilously close to bankruptcy after a fire at its deep mine at Daw Mill in February.
 There has been speculation about voluntary liquidation and possible government bail outs.
 We continue to monitor the situation but the council will still decide on the application, regardless of the applicant's financial status.

 Hoodsclose Decision Delayed Again: We are still waiting for a firm date for this application to go to the central planning committee for determination.
 The size and complexity of the application and the number of objections (thankyou) is taking more time to process before planning officers are ready to make a recommendation.
 The council elections in May followed by time to train any new councillors means the decision is not likely to happen before 2nd July.
 So if you haven't written yet - there is still time!